hiras7/gherkin-test/README.md

-Centered header, KPI totals only, Advanced Options icon = hammer/wrench (🛠️).
+Frontend with centered header, KPI boxes, and Playwright button.